First of all, can we both agree that most salesmen suck?

 NEVER Do This When Negotiating Buying An RV!

-There is one thing in the world of mastering negotiation that is IMPERATIVE you do (don't do?) to get the best deal.
+There is one thing in the world of mastering negotiation that is IMPERATIVE you should do to get the best deal.

 And it is this: